-The Introductory Diploma course is the equivalent to one A Level, to be studied by combining it with two other A Levels or equivalents.
-The Diploma is equivalent to 2 A Levels, it can be combined as art and photography, or you can study just art.
-The Extended Diploma is a full time art course, equivalent to 3 A Levels, and can be combined with photography and/or textiles.
+The Introductory Diploma course is the equivalent to one A Upon completing any of these courses, students could go into Level, to be studied by combining it with two other A Levels or equivalents.
+The Diploma is equivalent to 2 A Levels, it can Higher Education to study at Foundation or possibly Degree Level in areas including Graphic Design, Advertising, Fashion be combined as art and photography, or you can study just Design, Textiles, Multimedia or Fine Art.
+Alternatively, students art.
+The Extended Diploma is a full time art course, equivalent can use the qualification to enter into other areas of training. to 3 A Levels, and can be combined with photography and/ or textiles.